History of Le Moyne Dolphins men's basketball (1969–1973): The final season for Niland and Harlow (1972–1973)

 The Dolphins lost Dan Brandt, Ed Papworth, John Zagata and Joe Mulherin to graduation in 1972.
 Le Moyne's all-time leading scorer and captain, Phil Harlow returned for his senior season along with seniors Brian Gaetano and Bob Kawa, juniors Rick May, Paul Donohue and Jerry Kessler and sophomore Ted Grace.
 Added to the team were Bob Quirk, a junior transfer from Onondaga Community College, sophomore Tom Moody, the leading scorer on the previous season's junior varsity team, and freshmen John Ferraro, Brian O'Connor and Mark Bowka.
 Harlow continued in his role as team captain for a third year.

 On November 16, 1972, Le Moyne announced that Tommy Niland would resign as head coach at the end of the 1972–73 season but would continue in his role as athletic director.
 Niland cited a desire to spend more time with his family as a reason for his decision.
 The school said a successor would be named by the end of December.
 On December 19, Le Moyne announced that assistant coach Tom Cooney would succeed Niland.
 Cooney played for three seasons on Le Moyne's varsity team and was captain as a senior during the 1963–64 season, during which the Dolphins were MECAA champions and reached the Sweet 16 of the NCAA College Division tournament.
 Prior to becoming Niland's assistant, Cooney was the head coach at St. Vincent de Paul High School in Syracuse for three seasons.

 All five Dolphins starters played the entire 40 minutes in a 65–64 win at Scranton on December 9.
 Brian Gaetano scored 20 points to lead Le Moyne.
 Freshman John Ferraro had eight points and grabbed 11 rebounds.
 Ted Grace had a double-double with 16 points and 10 rebounds.
 The other two starters were Phil Harlow and Rick May, who finished with 11 and 10 points, respectively.
 The Dolphins improved to 2–1 overall and 2–0 in MECAA play.

-Freshman John Ferraro scored 17 points to lead the Dolphins to a 70–68 win at Iona on January 17, 1973.
-In the final minute, Ferraro took a punch to the face from Iona's Jim Riches, which resulted in a bloody nose and precipitated a bench-clearing scrap at midcourt.
+Freshman John Ferraro scored 17 points on 8-for-12 shooting from the floor to lead the Dolphins to a 70–68 win at Iona on January 17, 1973.
+In the final minute, either Ferraro or Ted Grace (newspaper accounts vary) took a kick to the gut and a left hook to the face from Iona's Jim Riches, which resulted in a bloody nose and precipitated a bench-clearing scrap at midcourt.
 There were no ejections, and no free throws were awarded.
 Le Moyne shot only two free throws for the entire game, hitting them both.
 In contrast, the Gaels were 12 for 21 from the line.
+Grace finished with nine points, and Le Moyne's senior captain Phil Harlow scored 12.
+Ray Hyland registered 27 points and 27 rebounds for Iona.
 The win improved the Dolphins to 5–3 overall and 3–0 in MECAA play and was their 53rd all-time over a University Division/major program.